 How to Celebrate New Year’s Eve in Valencia

 On the night of December 31, valencianos and visitors alike pack into the Plaza del Ayuntamiento right outside the city hall for the city’s official New Year’s countdown.
 The picturesque plaza becomes party central, complete with DJ performances and fireworks.
 This is the place to be for celebrating New Year’s Eve in Valencia, so show up early to snag your spot.

 No, the local aren’t suddenly acting on their New Year’s resolutions to eat healthier right at the stroke of midnight.
 Those 12 grapes (las uvas) you see everyone cramming into their mouths are a fun (and slightly challenging) Spanish tradition!
 Spaniards eat one grape for each chime of the clock as it hits midnight and the new year officially begins.
 Legend says that if you can eat all 12, you’ll have good luck in the new year!

 Sip on some bubbly…cava, that is!

-It wouldn’t be New Year’s Eve in Valencia without cava!
-Cava is like Champagne’s lesser-known Spanish cousin.
+It wouldn’t be New Year’s Eve in Valencia without cava, champagne’s lesser-known Spanish cousin.
 This sparkling white wine usually comes from the region of Catalonia, just north of Valencia, and provides a crisp and refreshing touch to any celebration.
-Salud!

 Keep the party going

 After the stroke of midnight, many valencianos head to their favorite bars and discotecas to continue the fiesta.
-One of the city’s many spectacular rooftop bars makes for a great place to start 2018 off in style.
+One of the city’s many spectacular rooftop bars makes for a great place to start the new year off in style.

 Want to really celebrate like a local?
 Head to the Patraix neighborhood, where residents organize a huge local block party in the barrio‘s eponymous plaza each year on nochevieja.
 It’s been a favorite way to celebrate New Year’s Eve in Valencia for more than 20 years.